 In line with its commitment to sustainable development, the Company also holds a 25% equity stake in Constellation Energy Corporation ("Constellation" or "CEC"), providing it with strategic exposure to growth in the renewable energy industry and the Philippines' increasing demand for power.
-Constellation is engaged in the development of renewable energy facilities to provide clean energy to Philippine grids.
+Constellation is engaged in the development of renewable energy facilities to provide clean sources of power and assure a stable supply of electricity to Filipino homes and industries.